scaleway/serverless-examples/containers/terraform-triggers/README.md

 ## Running

-You can test your triggers by sending messages to the SQS queues configured with Terraform.
+You can test your triggers by sending messages to the SQS queues and NATS subjects configured with Terraform.

 Below there is an example showing how to do this using a Python script in the [`tests/`](tests/) folder of this repo.